akhapangee/nd035-c4-Security-and-DevOps/starter_code/screenshots/tomcat_in_separate_ec2_instance/README.md

 ## Overview
 * Deploy jenkins build file to a new container residing on a NEW EC2 instance

 1. Launch a new host EC2 instance
    Launch a new EC2 instance, based on Amazon Linux 2 AMI and t2.small/t2.micro.
+Let's name it Host_2, assuming we already have Jenkins running inside a container on Host_1.

 2. Install docker on EC2 instance
    Connect to Host_2 using SSH, and install docker: